- من نحن

 In finance, exposure refers to the amount of money that an investor has invested in a particular asset.
 It represents the amount of money that the investor could lose on an investment.
 Financial exposure can be expressed in money terms, or as a percentage of an investment portfolio.

 For example, if an investor has $10,000 invested in stocks, the exposure to stocks, in dollar terms, is $10,000.

 Calculating the investor’s exposure in percentage terms depends on the size of the investor’s portfolio.
 If the investor’s entire portfolio is worth $10,000 and $10,000 is invested in stocks, then the investor has 100% exposure to stocks.
 Yet, if the investor’s entire portfolio is worth $20,000 and with $10,000 invested in stocks, then their exposure to stocks is 50%.

 Exposure is an important concept to understand in finance because it is tied to risk.
 Whether investing or trading, monitoring financial exposure on a regular basis is an important part of managing risk.

 Types of exposures

-The term exposure is used in many ways in finance.
+The term exposure is used in many different ways in finance.
 Exposure can vary based on its method of expression, the market you are exposed to and what you are risking.